berg2043/Acronym-Generator/README.md

 ## Installation

 1. Run npm install
-2. Create a database called `acronym` on your local postgres server.
-Update `server\modules\pool.js` as needed for username and password of your postgres server
+2. Create a database called `acronym` on your local postgreSQL server.
+Update `server\modules\pool.js` as needed for username and password of your postgreSQL server
 3. Run the SQL commands found in `database.sql`
 3. Run `npm run build` to build a local react app
 4. Run `npm run server` to run the server.
 5. Go to `localhost:5000`

-An online version of this app is available soon.
+An online version of this app is available [here](https://snaps-acronym-generator.herokuapp.com/).

 ## Usage